-Vietnam is an emerging economy with a lot of potential for foreign companies.
+Vietnam is an emerging economy with a lot of potential for foreign businesses interested to open a company.

 The lower labor costs compared to other surrounding countries have attracted a massive growth in foreign direct investment (FDI).